Knowledge-Graph-Hub/kg-chat/README.md

 3. `qna`: This command can be used for asking a question about the data and receiving a response.
     ```shell
-    kg-chat qna "give me the sorted (descending) frequency count nodes with relationships.
+    kg-chat qna --database neo4j "give me the sorted (descending) frequency count nodes with relationships.
 Give me label and id.
 I want this as a table "
     ```
     This should return
     ```shell